jay-johnson03/Library/README.md

 ## Odin Project : Library

-A program that is a mock library consisting of adding books, deleting books, and saying if you read them or not.
+A program that is a fake library where you can browse the books already there and add new books.
+You can also say if you read the book or not.